 Here’s an example of this exercise applied to the opening phrase of Stella by Starlight.

 Click to hear jazz standards 3 You can’t always avoid jumps when working with root-position chords.

 But, you can make those jumps minimal on the fretboard.

-This exercise will also set you up to begin working on chord inversions in the next section.
+This exercise also sets you up to work on chord inversions in the next section.

 Voice Leading Exercises – Level 2

-After working through root chords, or if you’re at a more advanced level, you can work chord inversions through Jazz Standards.
+After working root chords, you can work chord inversions through jazz standards.

-In the following exercise, you’ll approach it the same way as the first, though now you’re moving to inversions on each chord.
+In the following exercise, you approach it the same way as the first, though now you use inversions.

 This is the best way to work voice leading into your comping, as you can alter only a few, or sometimes one, notes between chords.